 I am considering this a healthy ham casserole recipe because it is loaded with vegetables.
 The main ingredients are broccoli and cauliflower florets.

-Instead of a cream + butter + flour white sauce mine is made from cauliflower!
+And secondly, instead of a cream + butter + flour white sauce or cans of processed cream of something soup, my sauce is mainly made from cauliflower!
 And I dare say you might not taste a difference.